OscarLau109/seem3650project/README.md

 3. The output images will be saved to the `output` folder.

+## Functions
+The program performs the following steps:
+1. Loads and preprocesses the speed and population data
+2. Creates scatter plots of speed vs time for each district
+3. Applies K-Means clustering to classify speeds
+4. Generates a classification plot
+5. Encodes categorical variables
+6. Splits data for supervised learning
+7. Trains a Random Forest regressor for forecasting
+8. Evaluates model performance

 ## Output

 The script produces two types of plots:

-- Scatter plots of road speed vs time for each district
+- Scatter plots of District wise speed distribution
 - Bar plot of working population by district
+- Scatter plot of speed classification
+- MAE from Random Forest regression predictions

 These allow visual comparison of speed and demographic trends across Hong Kong.

 ## Data